-The Zyxel Device automatically restarts causing a temporary network disconnect.
+The Zyxel Device automatically restarts causing a temporary network disconnect to devices connected to its network.
 In some operating systems, you may see the following icon on your desktop.

-Figure 105 Network Temporarily Disconnected
+Figure 116 Network Temporarily Disconnected

 After five minutes, log in again and check your new firmware version in the Dashboard screen.